themegrill/envince/readme.md

 ## Changelog

+### TBD
+* Added - Support for Video Headers introduced in WordPress 4.7.

 ### Version 1.1.6 - 2016-12-23
 * Tweaks - Updated Font Awessome to `v.4.7.0` for new icon  support.
 * Feature - Added the Custom Site Logo feature introduced in WordPress 4.5